-Katrina Galka, lyric coloratura soprano, has been recognized for her "fearless and courageous" performances and elegant musical interpretations.
-Originally from Milwaukee, Wisconsin, Ms. Galka has had a long time passion for music and performing that began in musical theatre and has since expanded to the opera stage.
+Katrina Galka, lyric coloratura soprano, has been recognized for her "fearless and courageous" performances and her "fine coloratura filigree and pure high notes."
+Originally from Milwaukee, Wisconsin, Ms. Galka has had a long time passion for music and performing that began in musical theatre and has since expanded to the operatic stage.

-In 2011, Ms. Galka performed at the Morton H. Meyerson Symphony Center in Dallas, Texas singing the role of Cunegonde in an evening of concert excerpts from Bernstein's Candide.
-Ms. Galka has also appeared in concert singing the soprano solos from The Messiah, Fauré’s Requiem, Mozart’s Exsultate Jubilate, and Bach’s St. John Passion with various chamber ensembles and orchestras in the Dallas area.
-In 2011, Katrina performed in the east coast premiere of Jake Heggie’s Pieces of 9/11 as the Girl Soprano, with Mr. Heggie performing at the piano.
+In concert, Ms. Galka has performed with the Oregon Symphony, Boston Modern Orchestra Project, the Rhode Island Civic Chorale and Orchestra, and the Metropolitan Youth Symphony (Portland, OR).
+Ms. Galka performed and recorded the role of "the Cat" from Gunther Schuller's The Fisherman and His Wife with BMOP under the baton of Gil Rose.
+With RICCO, Ms. Galka has sung the Angel in Respighi's Laude to the Nativity and the Soprano Soloist in Handel's Messiah.
+Ms. Galka has also appeared in concert singing the soprano solos from Fauré’s Requiem, Mozart’s Exsultate Jubilate, and Bach’s St. John Passion with various chamber ensembles and orchestras in the Dallas area.
+In 2011, Katrina performed in the east coast premiere of Jake Heggie’s Pieces of 9/11 as the Girl Soprano, with Mr. Heggie at the piano.

-Ms. Galka’s competition experience includes second place in the regional finals of the 2014 Metropolitan Opera National Council Auditions (New England region), regional finalist in the 2013 Metropolitan National Council Auditions (New England region), the Deborah Voigt/Vero Beach Encouragement Award in the 2014 Marcello Giordani International Vocal Competition, second place in the 2012 Heida Hermanns International Voice Competition, first place in the North End Music and Performing Arts Center's 2014 Vocal Competition, finalist in the 2012 MetroWest Voice Competition, second place in the 2011 Dallas Opera Guild Competition, finalist in the National Opera Association’s Vocal Competition: Scholarship Division, first place in the 2011 Southern Methodist University’s Undergraduate Concerto Competition, and second place and the audience voice award in the 2010 Milwaukee Civic Music Association’s Collegiate Music Competition.
-She is also a 2007 YoungArts Level I award winner in musical theatre and a two-time award winner in the Texoma region of NATS, as well as a two-time first place winner of the Wisconsin Conservatory of Music Scholarship Audition.
-Katrina also was awarded the opportunity to sing as a soloist at the John F. Kennedy Center as a winner of the 2007 U.S. Presidential Scholar in the Arts honor.
+Ms. Galka’s competition experience includes prizes from the Metropolitan Opera National Council Auditions (Eastern, New England, and Northwest regions), Jensen Foundation, Mario Lanza Scholarship Competition (1st place), Marcello Giordani International Vocal Competition, Heida Hermanns International Voice Competition, National Opera Association Vocal Competition, North End Music and Performing Arts Center, MetroWest Voice Competition, Dallas Opera Guild Competition, Milwaukee Civic Music Association’s Collegiate Music Competition, and first place in Southern Methodist University’s Undergraduate Concerto Competition.
+She is also a 2007 YoungArts Level I award winner in musical theatre and was also awarded the opportunity to sing as a soloist at the John F. Kennedy Center as a winner of the 2007 U.S. Presidential Scholar in the Arts honor.

-Ms. Galka recently completed her MM in vocal performance from Boston University.
-She earned her BM in vocal performance from Southern Methodist University, where she attended with a full tuition academic scholarship.
-Ms. Galka has received additional training at the CoOperative Program, Amalfi Coast Music & Arts Festival, and at the Castleton Festival, where she trained under the baton of Lorin Maazel as a member of the C.A.T.S.
+Ms. Galka holds a Master of Music degree in vocal performance from Boston University and a Bachelor of Music degree in vocal performance from Southern Methodist University, graduating summa cum laude and attending with a full tuition academic scholarship.
+Ms. Galka has received additional training from the Boston University Opera Institute, CoOperative Program, Amalfi Coast Music & Arts Festival, and at the Castleton Festival, where she trained under the baton of Lorin Maazel as a member of the C.A.T.S.
 Training Seminar.
-With the Castleton Festival, Ms. Galka traveled to Muscat, Oman where she performed in La Bohème at the Royal Opera House of Muscat.